jklughammer/RefFreeDMA/README.md

 ###Input files/ working directory
 Input files are unmapped BAM files (one per sample).
 Input files have to be located or linked (`ln -s`) in a folder called unmapped_bam inside the specified working directory (working_dir).
 Input file names consist of either the sample name as specified in the sample annotation sheet or prefix (e.g. flowcell information) followed by the sample name.
 In the latter case prefix and sample name must be separated by a unique character sequence, which is to be specified as nameSeparator in the [default parameters](#adjust-default-parameters-if-required).

+###Analysing DNA methylation in non-CpG context
+RefFreeDMA has so far been used and tested extensively only for the analysis of differential DNA methylation in CpG context.
+However, setting the [nonCpG parameter](#set-variable-parameters) to TRUE will make RefFreeDMA run the same analysis on Cs in CHH and CHG context as for Cs in CpG context.
+Two more output folders (diffMeth_cphph and diffMeth_cphpg) will be produced.
+This feature has been tested and validated on simulated data.

 Running RefFreeDMA
 ------------------